PacktPublishing/Practical-Design-Patterns-for-Java-Developers/README.md

 * Utilize and control vehicle resources with the thread-pool pattern
 * Understand the penalties caused by anti-patterns in software design

+The book describes <b>42</b> popular design patterns formed into an imaginary abstraction of vehicle manufacturing to boost the learning curve.

 If you feel this book is for you, get your [copy](https://www.amazon.com/dp/180461467X) today!

 <a href="https://www.packtpub.com/?utm_source=github&utm_medium=banner&utm_campaign=GitHubBanner"><img src="https://raw.githubusercontent.com/PacktPublishing/GitHub/master/GitHub.png"
 alt="https://www.packtpub.com/" border="5" /></a>

+The book

 ## Instructions and Navigations
 All of the code is organized into folders.
 For example, Chapter02.